-Research Databases and Information Literacy There are research databases available that contain more than 22,000 full-text periodicals and newspapers.
-In addition, the library has an e-book collection of more than 54,000 full-text online books.
+In addition, the library has an e-book collection of full-text online books.
 All faculty, staff and students can access these databases by registering at the site.
-To register, you must first have a Vaughn e-mail account.
+Our video collection is comprised of subject videos to support the College's curriculum, general-interest videos and movies.
+Personal computers are available for student use.